PsypherPunk/RustScan/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rustscan.svg)](https://repology.org/project/rustscan/versions)

-RustScan only officially supports Cargo installations, if you want to use that please install Rust and then `cargo install rustscan`
+RustScan only officially supports Cargo installations, if you want to use that please install Rust and then `cargo install rustscan`.

 # ✨ Features

 - Scans all 65k ports in **3 seconds**.
 - Full scripting engine support.
 Automatically pipe results into Nmap, or use our scripts (or write your own) to do whatever you want.
 - Adaptive learning.
 RustScan improves the more you use it.
 No bloated machine learning here, just basic maths.
 - The usuals you would expect.
 IPv6, CIDR, file input and more.
 - Automatically pipes ports into Nmap.